Welcome to the php[tek] 2015 Call for Papers!

 Finally, we would prefer that your bio be written in 3rd person, but your sessions themselves use 1st person language.
 Use your own voice and express yourself to us personally.

-This year at php[tek] we have three types of talks:
+This year at php[tek] we are accepting submissions on three types of talks:

 - These take place on Tuesday and are 3 hours long.
 Attendees here will expect in-depth coverage of a specific topic; however, 3 hours isn’t that much time to get hands-on.